alagrede/alagrede/README.md

 Make life easier for developers with my free app ❤️

-🧑‍💻 Building an unique App to turn your notes into amazing scripts
+🧑‍💻 Build atypical apps to turn your notes into amazing scripts

 * 🌍  I'm based in France
 * 🖥️  See my portfolio at [alc-digital.fr](http://alc-digital.fr)